Saints And Sinners HIST4023

 By the end of this course, students should be able to:

-2. appreciate different meanings of the word 'popular', and be able to relate these to debates over popular culture;
+■ Explain alternative meanings of the word 'popular', and relate these to debates over popular culture, politics and religion.

-9. present a lucid and well-supported argument, showing an understanding of key historical interpretations, in the form of a written essay;
+■ Present lucid arguments, well supported by relevant evidence, which show an understanding of key historical interpretations, in the form of a written essay.